UndeadBaneGitHub/intempt/Event Types.md

 This event is not triggered for the first appearance of an element - only once it has been changed after appearance this event would be received.

 To track page element changes, you should specify CSS selector for this element.
 This CSS selector can be in any form you might choose: it could be a specific path to a specific element, or it can be a more generic class-based selector.

-***WARNING***: tracking too many page elements can affect performace of your pages.
-While very handy and convenient, try to restrict number of elements simultaneously tracked.

 ### Custom